nishantyaji/WordleHelper/README.md

 sure T 2
 ```

-Note that the position is always 1 less that order - i.e. the position is the array ordinal
+Note that the position is always 1 less than the counting order - i.e. the position is equal to the array ordinal

 ### UNSURE